Lithium: benefits, dosage, contraindications

 ✪✪✪✪✪

-Administration of lithium is associated with increased neutrophil activity in fighting infections.
-Lithium indeed increases the number of phagocytes and their formation.
+Lithium administration is associated with increased neutrophil activity in fighting infections.
+Lithium effectively increases the number of phagocytes and their production.

 Posologie